St James's Church of England High School: Exam success

-Charity work

-The school has a rich history of charity work and fundraising.

-In 2004, the school started a fundraising project called 'B The Change'.
-This project was to raise money for a selection of charities including Ryan's Well and Fairtrade.
-It proved to be very successful - the school creating 'B THE CHANGE" wristbands as a part of this in the then school colours of blue and yellow; the proceeds of whose sale went to charity.

-Charities that the school has supported include Bisee Books, the Fairtrade campaign and Winter Watch.
-The school continues to support these charities, as well as Masooli School in Uganda.
-St James's recently hosted a choir from the Pearl of Africa Childcare charity during their UK tour.

-Ofsted Outstanding
+Ofsted outstanding

 Following the appointment of a new headteacher, Mrs T Lewyckyj, St James was inspected by Ofsted and received an overall grade of Outstanding.
 This was the only secondary school in Bolton to receive this honour at the time of inspection, and places St James in the top 2% of schools nationally.
 This inspection is dated back in 2011.